bludit/documentation-english/api/read-content/index.md

-# Title: Read pages
+# Title: Read Content
 <!-- Position: 2 -->
 <!-- Date: 2017-08-27 13:00:00 -->
 ---
-With the Bludit API you can request a particular page or a list of pages via the API.
+Bludit API provide the feature to request a particular page or a list of pages.
-By default the API requiere the `API token` to interact with them you need to send all the time for any request.
+By default the API requiere the `API token`.

 ### Content
 1. [Request a list of pages](#request-a-list-of-pages)